 You should start seeing a transformation after 24 hours.
 If you have green pool water after shock, it is imperative to think about your water and pool safety.
 Hence, don’t use the pool after 24 hours.
 First, do another pH test to get clearance and then backwash your filter a final time, and you are good to go.

-If you want your pool to have a fiberglass pool's life expectancy, you should start doing more than merely vacuuming your pool.
-Wondering why is my pool still green after adding chlorine is a good start, but you still require proper maintenance.
-Get the help of a professional if you cannot clean the pool yourself.
+Even though we don’t build fiberglass pools, this is a popular question.
+If you want your pool to have a fiberglass pool’s life expectancy, you should start doing more than merely vacuuming your pool.
+Wondering why is my pool still green after adding chlorine is a good start, but you still require proper yearly maintenance.
+It is highly recommended leaving the cleaning to a professional, especially when dealing with pool chemicals.